krystianbajno/articles/0x01 Cookies Interception 101/README.md

 [![Different user opens the page](images/ss5.png)](images/ss5.png "Different user opens the page") Different user opens the page

+---

+### Reflected XSS

 >Another technique is called **_reflected XSS_** and this time we will need the user to click on a prepared link that injects the payload using an unsanitized input.

->Generally, if there is a field that loads a string from the URL and does not filter anything before rendering it, then Reflected XSS is possible.
+Generally, if there is a field that loads a string from the URL and does not filter anything before rendering it, then Reflected XSS is possible.

----

 There is a vulnerable search field on this web app, let’s exploit it and send our link to the user.